UFOCoins/ufo/README.md

 - 1 hour (40 blocks) to retarget difficulty at a factor of 2
 - Coins halves per 400000 block

-What is UFOcoin?
+What is UFO?
 ----------------

-UFOcoin is an new digital currency that enables instant payments to anyone, anywhere in the world.
+UFO (Uniform Fiscal Object) is an new digital currency that enables instant payments to anyone, anytime, anywhere in the world.
 UFO uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
 UFO Core is the name of open source software which enables the use of this currency.